 Feel free to donate any age appropriate books to our classroom library!

 Students are assigned several books to use throughout the year.
-If these books are lost or damaged, the student will pay the replacement costs.
-These books are expensive, so please keep track of them!
+If these books are lost or damaged, the student will pay the replacement costs, so please keep track of them!

 Birthdays are such special days and we love sharing them with you.
 If you plan to bring in treats please make sure you have enough for the entire class!
 Treats, fruit snacks, crackers, fruits, vegetables, or even erasers, or other trinkets all are appropriate items.
 June and July birthdays will be celebrated on their half birthdays, throughout the year.